The best veteran charities to donate to

 Veterans Raffle already supports ten charities that are in need of your donations, here’s some of the criteria we use to identify the veterans’ charities that most need a helping hand:

 - Location – They say charity begins at home and, to a certain extent, that’s true.
-The Founder of Veterans Raffle was inspired by his own experiences and some of the charities that he’s chosen for Veterans Raffle to support operate in his home county of West Sussex.
-But, as Veterans Raffle has grown so has the reach of our support, to a national level.
+The Founder of Veterans Raffle was inspired by his own experiences and some of the charities that Veterans Raffle support operate in his home county of Sussex.
+However, as Veterans Raffle has grown so has the reach of our support, to a national level.

 - Size – Small charities, CICs and not-for-profit ventures run by small teams with minimal resources, and who perhaps rely heavily on the kindness of volunteers to keep ticking over, need a share of the honey pot.
 Veterans Raffle makes sure that these smaller charities get help with the funding they most desperately need, by offering them an additional and invaluable revenue stream.